Graham Godfrey

-Graham H. Godfrey (born August 9, 1984) is a former professional baseball player.
-He played for the Oakland Athletics in Major League Baseball.
+Graham Hunter Godfrey (born August 9, 1984) is an American professional baseball player.
+A pitcher, he played for the Oakland Athletics in Major League Baseball in 2011 and 2012.

 Career

 Amateur

 Godfrey attended Memorial High School in Houston, Texas and the College of Charleston.
 In 2006, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.

 Toronto Blue Jays

 Godfrey was drafted by the Toronto Blue Jays in the 34th round of the 2006 Major League Baseball Draft.
 He played for the Class-A Lansing Lugnuts in 2007.

 Oakland Athletics

 Following the 2007 season, Godfrey was traded to the Oakland Athletics with Kristian Bell for Marco Scutaro.

 Godfrey was promoted to the major leagues to make his major league debut on June 10, 2011 against the Chicago White Sox.